reubenharry/website/content/blog/languagemodels.md

 A sceptic of the dichotomy between true and ersatz understanding might also point to the history of similar dichotomies that turned out to be false, on the basis of a lack of imagination about what the thing being described as "mere" can be like.

 <!-- , which is subsequently dispelled by further empirical discoveries.  -->
-Dan Dennett likes to give the example of biologist William Bateson, who rejected the possibility of a physical information carrying mechanism in living things on the grounds of implausibility:
+The philosopher Dan Dennett, who has dedicated much of his career to dismantling the dichotomy between true and apparent understanding (and many other similar distinctions) likes to give the example of biologist William Bateson, who rejected the possibility of a physical information carrying mechanism in living things on the grounds of implausibility:

 <!-- that inevitably involve the word "merely" used misleadingly. -->